This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Bicicletta is a refreshing wine cocktail that is said to have been invented in Italy and was named for the elderly men who would swerve all over the road on their bicycles after too many afternoon drinks at the cafe.
-It’s traditionally made with just two Italian ingredients—dry white wine and Campari—and soda water for some added sparkle.
+The Bicicletta is a classic cocktail that is believed to have been created in Italy in the 1930s.
+It’s traditionally made with Prosecco and Campari and topped off with soda water for some added sparkle, and it’s said to have been named for the elderly men who would swerve all over the road on their bicycles after drinking too many of them in the afternoon at the cafe.

 Cocktail Ingredients